 Windows Defender Antivirus.
 Windows Defender Antivirus looks for malware and other unwanted software on your device.
 Windows Defender Antivirus is automatically turned on to help protect your device if no other antimalware software is actively protecting your device.
 If Windows Defender Antivirus is turned on, it will monitor the security status of your device.
 When Windows Defender Antivirus is turned on, or is running because Limited Periodic Scanning is enabled, it will automatically send reports to Microsoft that contain data about suspected malware and other unwanted software, and it may also send files that could contain malware.
 If a report is likely to contain personal data, the report is not sent automatically, and you'll be prompted before it is sent.
 You can configure Windows Defender Antivirus not to send reports and suspected malware to Microsoft.

-Online Speech Recognition.
-Windows provides both a device-based speech recognition feature (available through the Windows Speech Recognition app) and an online speech recognition service, in regions where Cortana is available.
+Speech.
+Microsoft provides both a device-based speech recognition feature and a cloud-based (online) speech recognition service, in regions where Cortana is available.
 To learn more about what languages and regions speech currently supports, see Cortana’s regions and languages.

-Turning on the online speech recognition setting lets you use Windows cloud-based speech recognition in Cortana, the Mixed Reality Portal, dictation in Windows from the software keyboard, supported Microsoft Store apps, and over time other parts of Windows.
+Turning on the online speech recognition setting lets you use Microsoft’s cloud-based speech recognition in Cortana, the Mixed Reality Portal, dictation in Windows from the software keyboard, supported Microsoft Store apps, and over time in other parts of Windows.

-When you use the Windows online speech recognition service, Microsoft collects and uses your voice recordings to create a text transcription of the spoken words in the voice data.
+When you use the Microsoft’s cloud-based speech recognition service, Microsoft collects and uses your voice recordings to create a text transcription of the spoken words in the voice data.
 The voice data is used in the aggregate to help improve our ability to correctly recognize all users’ speech.

 You can use device-based speech recognition without sending your voice data to Microsoft.
-However, the Windows cloud-based speech service provides more powerful recognition than the device-based speech recognition.
-When the online speech recognition setting is turned off, speech services that don’t rely on the cloud and only use device-based recognition, like the Narrator app or the Windows Speech Recognition app, will still work, and Microsoft won’t collect any voice data.
+However, Microsoft’s cloud-based speech recognition service provides more accurate recognition than the device-based speech recognition.
+When the online speech recognition setting is turned off, speech services that don’t rely on the cloud and only use device-based recognition—like the Narrator app or the Windows Speech Recognition app—will still work.

 You can turn off online speech recognition at any time.
-This will stop the data collection for this feature.
+This will stop your voice data from being sent to Microsoft.
+If you are using a HoloLens or mixed reality headset, you can also turn off device-based speech recognition at any time.
+This will stop the device from listening for your voice input.
 To control the voice data Microsoft has associated with your Microsoft account, please visit the Microsoft privacy dashboard.
 When you turn off the online speech recognition setting, any voice data collected while you were not signed in with a Microsoft account will be disassociated from your device.
 Learn more about the online speech recognition in Windows 10.